ibm-cloud-docs/dr-automation-powervs/private-pod.md

 > - **Older Deployments**:Existing deployments may be running earlier Technology Levels or Service Packs prior to **7300-02-01**, so you should verify their deployment level and plan upgrades if needed.

-- IBM Power Virtual Server Public Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers and configuring them as managed virtual machines to enable DR.
+- IBM Power Virtual Server private cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers and configuring them as managed virtual machines to enable DR.

-once the configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR
+Once the configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR

 ## API key